koenderks/CirrusMaximus/README.md

 	<img src='https://github.com/koenderks/CirrusMaximus/raw/development/images/readme1.png' width = "50%"/>
 </p>

 2. Go to the Cirrus website and navigate into an existing form or collection.
+Best practice is to go into a form, since such a finalized test usually requires an assessment matrix.

 3. Click on the Cirrus Maximus icon in your toolbar.
+Via the options you can set the language of the interface to Dutch and change the csv delimiter.
+The other two options allow you to export the assessment data or export the assessment matrix.

 <p align="center">
 	<img src='https://github.com/koenderks/CirrusMaximus/raw/development/images/readme2.png' width = "50%"/>